2681754239/2681754239.github.io/index.md

 ---
 layout: default
-title: Home
+title: 主页
 nav_order: 1
-description: " Note Docs,NoteBook"
+description: " XSQ-BlackTrees1994,NoteBook"
 permalink: /
 ---

-## Note-Docs
+## XSQ-BlackTrees1994
 {: .fs-9 }

  Here are just some things that may be used in the normal development process, which may help to query in real time, or quickly find the entrance of a website, so as to avoid repeated search with search engines